omenlog/articles/explaining-generators/index.md

 const it = genObjectKeys({ foo: 1, baz: 2 });

-/* we can use our previous helper, this is the huge advantage of the protocols */
+/* we can use our previous helper, this is a huge advantage that protocols give us */

 consumeIterator(console.log, it);
 ```